 Cocaine typically comes in a white, crystalline powder form; it can be snorted, injected, or smoked.
 When ingested, cocaine increases levels of dopamine, a neurotransmitter associated with pleasure and reward, in the brain.
 This leads to intense feelings of euphoria, increased energy, and heightened alertness.

 While the short-term effects of cocaine may include increased energy and a sense of confidence, it also carries serious health risks.
-Prolonged or heavy use of cocaine can lead to cocaine addiction, cardiovascular problems, respiratory issues, irritability and mood changes, paranoia, restlessness neurological damage, and psychological disorders.
+Prolonged or heavy use of cocaine can lead to cocaine addiction, cardiovascular problems, respiratory issues, irritability and mood changes, paranoia, restlessness, neurological damage, and psychological disorders.
 Cocaine abuse can have significant negative consequences on your physical and mental well-being.

 Due to its highly addictive nature and potential for harmful effects, seeking professional help and support is crucial for individuals struggling with cocaine addiction.
 Treatment options may include therapy, support groups, and in some cases, medication-assisted therapy to manage withdrawal symptoms and cravings.